Biennale College Cinema – Ninth Edition

 l.
 Signed agreement between the producer and the director confirming their willing to complete the project within the requirement and schedule of the program.

 m.
 Confirmation that the project has not being supported already with finance for development or production.

-The selection will be made by the Director of the Cinema department of La Biennale di Venezia, whose decision will be final; he may opt during this phase to be assisted by consultants of his own choosing.
-The selection of the 8 projects participating in the July workshop will be announced at the beginning of June 2019.
+The selection will be made by the Director of the Cinema Sector of the Biennale di Venezia, whose decision will be final; he may opt during this phase to be assisted by consultants of his own choosing.
+The selection of the 8 projects participating in the BCC Italia workshop will be notified by the end of May 2020.

 D. Rules of participation